-2. Comments: NAVTEX coverage out to 200nm from the Namibian and South African Coasts is passed from the Coast Radio Stations at Walvis Bay - Namibia (B), Cape Town (C), Port Elizabeth (I) and Durban (O).
-These Coastal Navigation Warnings and

-NAVAREA VII messages are also transmitted by voice radio twice a day for the benefit of fishing vessels and leisure craft.
-747 Coastal Navigation Warnings were originated in 2009.
+NAVTEX coverage out to 200nm from the Namibian and South African Coasts is passed from the Coast Radio Stations at Walvis Bay, not presently as their NAVTEX antennae is down since February 2011, - Namibia (B), Cape Town (C), Port Elizabeth (I) and Durban (O).
+These Coastal Navigation Warnings and NAVAREA VII messages are also transmitted by voice radio twice a day for the benefit of fishing vessels and leisure craft.
+529 Coastal Navigation Warnings were originated in 2010.